bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 79°
+- 78°
-- Breezy and Partly Cloudy
+- Windy and Partly Cloudy
-- 44% humidity
+- 47% humidity
-- 22 mph wind
+- 21 mph wind
-- 55% cloud cover
+- 56% cloud cover
-- 43 AQI 🟩
+- 46 AQI 🟩
 - 0.04 inches of rain expected in the next 48 hours